lanyonm/lanyonm.github.io/_posts/2014-08-16-markdown-to-confluence-uploader.md

 title: "Markdown to Confluence Converter & Uploader"
 description: "A small Ruby script to convert markdown to Confluence storage format and upload it to Confluence - md2confl"
 category: articles
-tags: [documentation, Confluence, markdown, ruby, software]
+tags: [Confluence, documentation, markdown, ruby, software]
 comments: true
 ---